SpongePowered/SpongeDocs/source/faq.rst

 What About Support for Scala, Groovy, and Other JVM-based Languages?
 --------------------------------------------------------------------

-We encourage other languages but Java will be our main priority.
+We encourage other languages, but Java will be our main priority.

 Will Other Programming Languages (Such as Lua) Be Supported?
 ------------------------------------------------------------

-We will encourage other implementations but it will not be a high priority.
+We will encourage other implementations, but it will not be a high priority.

 Will Glowstone be a Part of This?
 ---------------------------------